anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 ***

-This approach might take different `shapes and forms` for developers/testers with spending too much time agreeing on the semantics than spending time in writing actual executable tests.
+This approach might take different `shapes and forms` for developers/test-engineers who need to spend lot of time agreeing on the semantics rather than spending time in creating actual executable test-scenarios.

 **e.g.** <br/>
 ~~GIVEN- the REST api POST end point,~~ <br/>